HROlive/Poland-End-To-End-LLM-Bootcamp/README.md

 <a name="attribution"></a>
 ## Attribution

-This material originates from the OpenHackathons Github repository.
-Check out additional materials [here](https://github.com/openhackathons-org)
+This material is an adaptation of the original repository from the [OpenHackathons Github](https://github.com/openhackathons-org).

 <a name="licensing"></a>
 ## Licensing